 That there is oxidant stress is many illnesses is well established however thousands and thousands of oxidation reactions are needed.
 Increasing levels of free antioxidants, such as vitamin C, vitamin E and beta-carotene via supplementation is not of assistance.

 Benfotiamine and thiamine can help.
 I think the metabolism of megadoses of vitamin B2 and vitamin B6 can interfer with the metabolism of thiamine.
 Benfotiamine and thiamine will support activities of pyruvate dehydrogenase and 2-oxoglutarate dehydrogenase which are the E1 components of pyruvate dehydrogenase complex and 2-oxoglutarate dehydrogenase complex respectively.
 The E1 step in the pyruvate dehydrogenase complex is the rate-limiting step in the whole pyruvate dehydrogenase complex.
 To increase activities of the E2 components of the pyruvate dehydrogenase complex and 2-oxoglutarate dehydrogenase complex activities of the E1 components must first be increased.
 The E1 components have thiamine diphosphate as cofactors.
-Thiamine diphosphate levels are greatly increasded by sulbutiamine.
-There are no genetic mutations so systematic dysregulations of the pyruvate dehydrogenase complex and 2-oxoglutarate complex do not occur.

 A combination of EPA and DHA could be a useful supplement.
 EPA and DHA levels where EPA levels are greater than 60% are effective against depression.
 Some DHA is apparently needed.
 EPA levels should be about around 60% to 65% of the EPA and DHA combination.
 The International Society for Nutritional Psychiatry recommends for depression that a supplement with a total of 1-2 grams of EPA can be taken daily.
 EPA and DHA are not sufficient in terms of fatty acid supplementation.

-Supplemental niacin or niacinamide and/or riboflavin in much more than RDA amounts are avoided as supplemental niacin and riboflavin could increase activity of the E3 components of the pyruvate dehydrogenase complex and and alpha-ketoglutarate dehydrogenase complex whose products can inhibit E1 components of the pyruvate dehydrogenase complex and and alpha-ketoglutarate dehydrogenase complex.
+Supplemental niacin or niacinamide and/or riboflavin in much more than RDA amounts are avoided as supplemental niacin or niacinamide and riboflavin could increase activity of the E3 components of the pyruvate dehydrogenase complex and and alpha-ketoglutarate dehydrogenase complex whose products can inhibit E1 components of the pyruvate dehydrogenase complex and and alpha-ketoglutarate dehydrogenase complex.
 Supplementing with niacin or niacinamide and/or riboflavin in much more than RDA amounts is a very large misstep.